rwieruch/blog_robinwieruch_content/git-essential-commands.md

 git checkout <branch>
 {{< /highlight >}}

-When the branch is newly created by another collaborator and not yet known to the local repository, you can *fetch* all the branch information.
+When the branch is newly created by another collaborator and not yet known to your local repository, you can *fetch* all the branch information.
 Afterward, you can checkout the branch in your local repository.

 {{< highlight javascript >}}
 git fetch